 Most Common Conditions Affecting Flat Face and Wrinkly Dog Breeds

 Flat-faced or brachycephalic dog breeds are those with a shortened skull and muzzle.
-These include popular dogs like the Bulldog, Pug, Boston terrier and Boxer.
+These include popular dogs like the English Bulldog, French Bulldog, Pug, Boston terrier and Boxer.
 While these dogs may have an adorable “smushed” face, they often suffer from a number of health problems due to their unique anatomy.
 In this article, we will explore some of the most common conditions affecting flat-faced dogs as well as ways to prevent and care for them.

 Brachycephalic Obstructive Airway Syndrome